Mark Stephenson

 Species: Great Blue Heron

-Great Blue Heron between the reeds at Beaver pond, oil on panel, 20x20in, 2024.
+Great Blue Heron between the reeds at Beaver pond, by Mark Stephenson, oil on panel, 20x20in, 2024.

-Contact me if you are interested
+Available contact me if you are interested

 A male Ruby-crowned Kinglet.
 These tiny, elusive birds are often found nestled on the inner branches of shrubs and small trees are a joy to see and hear.
 Here we have a male I spotted at Beaver Pond with it’s ruby-red crown peaking out, a rare sight.